 Studying travel and tourism in Rome also affords myriad opportunities for unique fieldwork experiences.
 Every TTM major will participate in a number of field trips and field studies throughout his/her studies.

-TTM students can choose to specialize their studies in one of three areas of concentration: Food Tourism or Cultural & Heritage Tourism.
+Travel and Tourism Management students can choose to specialize their studies in either Food Tourism or Cultural & Heritage Tourism.

 - Cultural and Heritage Tourism:

 Cultural and heritage tourism is a leading sector in Italy, fueled by the immense wealth of artistic, archaeological and architectural treasure found here.
 Italy has the highest number of UNESCO World Heritage sites of any country.

 Students interested in specializing in this area of the travel and tourism industry may concentrate their degree studies in Cultural and Heritage Tourism.